PSICQUIC/psicquic-documentation/DataEnricher.md

 ##### Enrichment Process #####

-For publications, the Data Enricher can :
+For publications, the Data Enricher can:

   * For each pubmed id, it will add the first author name and publication date as defined in the data best practices